HenryBcit/mdia1620-class12-materials/materials/README.md

 ### Problem Description

 The fitness-tracking system calculates the total calories burned during a workout based on selected exercises.
-There are only **two types of exercises** available:
+There are only **three types of exercises** available: Passing the below number to the ChooseExercise(num) function returns the exercise string "running", "walking", and "climbing"

+EG ChooseExercise(1) -> return "running"

 1. **Running**
 2. **Walking**
+3. **Climbing**

 The system calculates how many calories are burned based on the reps completed and the chosen exercise.